-AFS financial assets with carrying amount of P3.02 billion in 2018 and P5.53 billion in 2017 were matured or sold.
-Accordingly, the related gains and losses from sale of these financial assets are presented under Investment Income account in the statements of comprehensive income (see Note 27).
+AFS financial assets with carrying amount of P4.92 billion and P3.02 billion in 2019 and 2018, respectively, were matured or sold.
+Accordingly, the related gains and losses from sale of these financial assets are presented under Investment Income account in the statements of comprehensive income (see Note 28).